Academic User Guide

 How it Works:

-Academic institutions are given access to a list of community-sourced research projects to encourage community-based research at the directed learning, graduate student and faculty levels.
+Academic users access to a public list of community-sourced research projects to encourage community-based research at the directed learning, graduate student and faculty levels.

 Step 1: Review